Applying to master’s programmes

 How to apply?

-The application period for studies beginning in the autumn of 2020 runs from 2 December 2019 to 3 January 2020 (at 15.00, GMT +2).
+The application period for studies beginning in the autumn of 2024 runs from 30 November 2023 to 2 January 2024 (at 15.00, GMT +2).

 You may apply to a maximum of two study options.

-Admission Services checks that your application and the required documents meet the general eligibility requirements.
+Admission Services reviews your application and the required documents for the general eligibility requirements.
 Only eligible applications proceed to the study options for evaluation.

 You can find all the Aalto University study options on the Study options page.